helloourworld/ml/_posts/blog/2016-07-10-my-weekend.md

 ---
 layout: post
 title: This is a test!
-description: Welcome!, Let's learn and think together.
+description: Welcome!
+Let's learn and think together.
 category: MLAdvance
+catalog: yes
 tags:
     - Other
 ---